 - North Korea

 One way to know if they’re legal in your country is to take note when you are signing up for a VPN service.
-In countries where use of a VPN is illegal, most provider networks are blocked and restricted by the government.
+Most provider networks in countries where the use of a VPN is illegal are blocked and restricted by the government.
 Finding a way around these restrictions and signing up for a VPN service may result in legal consequences such as jail or heavy fines.
 Smart DNS proxies tend to have more countries backing them up.

 Because VPN and smart DNS proxy services differ, there is a distinct user base for each service.
 Users of smart DNS proxies are mainly individuals looking specifically for access to geo-restricted content.
 These individuals often wish to get more out of their paid streaming services.
-In general, Smart DNS Proxy users are not particularly worried about online privacy.
+In general, smart DNS proxy users are not particularly worried about online privacy.

-Alternatively, VPNs are mainly used by those who wish to use open Wi-Fi networks securely.
-VPN users tend to be more concerned with online privacy, data theft, and monitoring by their ISP, government, or other third parties.
+VPNs are mainly used by those who wish to use open Wi-Fi networks securely.
+VPN users tend to be more concerned about online privacy, data theft, and monitoring by their ISPs, governments, or other third parties.
 VPNs are also more commonly used on a commercial level in addition to their use by individuals.
 They are used for business and entertainment.

 Stable infrastructure and good reviews to ensure that your speed isn’t too compromised.
-If other users or former users often complain about the speed, it’s a sure sign that you can’t rely on the internet speeds you’re accustomed to.
+If other or former users often complain about the speed, it’s a sure sign that you can’t rely on the internet speeds you’re accustomed to.

 As you can see, when it comes to a VPN or smart DNS proxy, you get what you pay for.
 Privacy issues, slow speeds, and DNS hijacking are all commonplace realities when you sign up for too good to be true smart DNS proxy or VPN services at unbelievably cheap prices.
-Moreover, in most cases the VPN or Smart DNS Proxy service is an additional cost to having access to the internet and paid streaming services.
-You need to decide if the extra cost is worth it for you, your family, or your business.
+Moreover, in most cases the VPN or smart DNS proxy service poses an additional cost to the cost of access to the internet and paid streaming services.
+You need to decide whether the extra cost is worth it for you, your family, or your business.

-If your need for a VPN or Smart DNS Proxy service is not overwhelming, it might be best to avoid them.
-Vague laws surrounding Smart DNS Proxy and VPN services in different countries make them a legal hazard and an uncertain investment.
+If your need for a VPN or smart DNS proxy service is not overwhelming, it might be best to avoid them.
+Vague laws surrounding smart DNS proxy and VPN services in different countries make them a legal hazard and an uncertain investment.
 Consider all the pros and cons before signing up for any of these services.

-In terms of a competitive comparison between the two, it is easy to see that one isn’t better or worse than the other.
-It is a matter of choosing the right service for the right purpose and choosing a Smart DNS Proxy or VPN that is secure and effective.
+In terms of a competitive comparison between the two it is easy to see that one isn’t better or worse than the other.
+It is a matter of choosing the right service for the right purpose and choosing a smart DNS proxy or VPN that is secure and effective.